enthought/mayavi/docs/source/mayavi/filters.rst

           particularly useful if you need to do something like compute contours of one scalar on the contour of another scalar.

+   :Stripper:
+	  Create triangle strips and/or poly-lines.
+Useful for regularizing broken up surfaces, such as those created by the Tube filter.

    :Threshold:
           A simple filter that thresholds on input data.